-If a door or the tailgate is open or not properly closed, the vehicle will quickly lock/unlock.
+If a door or the boot is open or not closed properly, the vehicle will quickly lock/unlock.

 Note: a RENAULT card must be within the vehicle's access zone (zone 1) to be able to lock the vehicle using the button.